‘Once Upon A Time’ Bosses On What War Means For The Future Of Storybrooke

 “Robin came here for a fresh start but is constantly being reminded of a dead guy who appears to be better than he is.”

-Certainly he has Regina to rely upon, but as the Once Upon a Time boss suggests, the former Evil Queen is going to have her own internal struggles with which she must contend.
+Certainl,y he has Regina to rely upon, but as the Once Upon a Time boss suggests, the former Evil Queen is going to have her own internal struggles with which she must contend.
 Her ability to make peace with herself and what she has lost may affect how she moves forward with Robin.

 “Regina has been trying to hard to move forward ever since she cut the darkness out of her, and yet she’s always tested.”